garywong-bc/nrm-survey/README.md

   c. let OpenShift generate the specification, as a template:

-  > oc -n &lt;project&gt; export configmap limesurvey-tmp-config --as-template=nrmlimesurvey-configmap -o json
+  > oc -n b&lt;project&gt; get --export configmap limesurvey-tmp-config -o yaml

-  d. copy-and-paste the ConfigMap specification, replacing the `ConfigMap->data` entry in the [Deployment Template](openshift/limesurvey-postgresql.dc.json#L115)
+  d. copy-and-paste the ConfigMap specification, replacing the `ConfigMap->data` entry in the [Deployment Template](openshift/limesurvey.dc.yaml#L66)

   e. re-deploy so that all running pods have the same configuration